Canada expels Indian diplomat as it investigates India's possible link to Sikh activist's slaying | Law-Order

 - Canada

-Trudeau told Parliament that he brought up the slaying with Indian Prime Minister Narendra Modi at the G-20 last week, that he told Modi that any Indian government involvement would be unacceptable and that he asked for cooperation in the investigation.
+Trudeau told Parliament that he brought up the slaying with Indian Prime Minister Narendra Modi at the G-20 last week.
+He said he told Modi that any Indian government involvement would be unacceptable and that he asked for cooperation in the investigation.

 Trudeau said he knows there are some members of the Indo-Canadian community who feel angry or frightened, and he called for calm.